ChiaEE/INST377---Group-13/README.md

 Title: Book Database

 Description of your project: This website purpose is to access copyright-free books inside the gutendex database.
 The reason why we are creating this website is so movie directors would have easier access to books for plot and character inspiration.

+This webpage contains subpages, which contain lists of books in a specific genre.
+The homepage contains the sub-pages as well as a search box that allows users to search for any book in Project Gutenberg.

 Description of target browsers (iOS?
 Android?
 Which ones?): Desktop Browser